 You can link your answers to relevant web pages on your website so that visitors can easily read more information.
 This helps visitors to navigate your website quickly and also improves your guest user experience.

 New visitors can have many questions about the services and amenities that your hotel offers.
 Since a website is the first place they would likely check out to seek answers, it is ideal to have all the questions and answers compiled on a well-crafted FAQ page.

 For some guests, going through an entire website could be overwhelming and time-consuming.
 Your visitors may have some questions that may not have been answered elsewhere on your website’s content.
 A FAQ page helps you centralize a repository of all essential facts and garner trust, as it shows that you understand your audience's most asked questions and address them.

 When you provide excellent well-informed answers to frequently asked questions on your website, visitors and potential customers will deem you as an expert in your business.
-Ensure that your responses are authentic and informational, which will have your visitors look up to you for trust-worthy answers and advice.
+Ensure that your responses are authentic and informational, making your visitors look up to you for trustworthy answers and advice.